vamseep36/gcp-toysearch-gemini/README.md

 # Toy Store Search App

 ## Set up AlloyDB Database
+AlloyDB is more than 4x faster for transactional workloads and provides up to 2x better price-performance compared to self-managed PostgreSQL.

+It uses the Google ScaNN index, the technology that powers services like Google Search and YouTube, to scale to over a billion vectors and deliver up to 4 times faster vector queries than the HNSW index in standard PostgreSQL.

+It also helps you generate vector embeddings from within your database.

+AlloyDB Omni is a downloadable edition of AlloyDB, designed to run anywhere—in your data center, on your laptop, at the edge, and in any cloud.
+It’s powered by the same engine that underlies the cloud-based AlloyDB service and provides the same functionality.
+AlloyDB Omni is a fraction of the cost of legacy databases, so it’s an attractive way to modernize to an enterprise-grade version of PostgreSQL with support from a Tier 1 vendor.

+### AlloyDB
+100% PostgreSQL-compatible database that runs anywherev

 Follow steps in step 4 in this codelab: https://codelabs.developers.google.com/smart-shop-agent-alloydb#3 Remember to name the cluster and instance as follows:
 cluster: vector-cluster